Donrichardsia macroneuron: Taxonomy

 The South Llano springs moss was first identified by A.J.
 Grout and L.E.
 Anderson in 1933, after being collected in 1932.
 It was later described slightly differently due to its characteristics by H.A.
 Crum in 1969, but became a distinct species after further investigations in 1979.
-Originally thought to have gone extinct due to a nearby dam being erected in 1954, Donrichardsia macroneuron was found to have bounced back in March of 1978.
+Originally thought to have gone extinct due to a nearby dam being erected in 1954, Donrichardsia macroneuron was found to have bounced back in March 1978.

 Conservation

-The moss was first proposed as an endangered species in September of 2021, but was not officially listed until May of 2023.
+The moss was first proposed as an endangered species in September 2021, but was not officially listed until May 2023.
 Specific habitat protections were originally presented, but were scraped due to concerns from private land owners.
 Since then, pumping and further development of the surrounding areas have affected the aquifer the moss relies on, aiding to its decline in numbers over the last few years.
-A history of droughts, particularly in the 1950's, have also threatened the continuation of the species due to habitat degradation.
+A history of droughts, particularly in the 1950s, have also threatened the continuation of the species due to habitat degradation.
 At present, there are no known sexually reproducing populations of the moss, all current groupings are thought to be asexually replicated from a single plant.